Alexandria-TEMP/Alexandria-Server/README.md

 ## Getting started

 ### Installing Go
-Install go version 1.22.2 from https://go.dev/dl/
+Install go version 1.22.2 from https://go.dev/dl/ and then set your environment variables as follows:
-Ensure that the Go binary is in added to your PATH environemnt variable.
-Also set your GOPATH environment variable to the alexandria-backend directory (ie the directory of this README).
+ - Add the go binary directory to PATH and GOROOT
+ - Add alexandria-backend directory (ie the directory of this README) as GOPATH

 ### Setting up the Linter in VSCode
 In order to lint locally install golangci-lint by running the following command in the root directory: